Kuna-18k/traffic-sign-recognition/README.md

 Expand the dataset for better recognition of non-German traffic signs.
 Deploy the application on a cloud platform like AWS, Azure, or Heroku.
    Thank you for being over here!

+   NOTE:-I HAVE GIVEN THE SOME OF TRAFFIC SIGN IMAGE FOR DUE TO SORT ISSUES SO IF YOU NEED THE DATASETS THEN PLEASE DIRECTLY CONTACT ME WITHOUT ANY HESITATION.
+       THANK YOU!